alexander-shch/WebStorm-php-Syntax-Highlight-with-WordPress-functions/README.md

 Error: Invalid File - file.jar contains no settings to import.
 Please make sure you have generated the file using 'File|Export Settings feature

-I you have this problem please refer to this steps
+If you have this problem please refer to this steps

 1. Export your own settings .jar file by going to File -> Export Settings...
 There is no need exporting all of the setting - Just the File Types - Uncheck all of the other options...
 2. Open the .jar file with WINRAR "Or any other compresing software" and go to the "filetypes" folder.